yurunxian/Genome-annotation-pipeline-for-comparative-genomics/README.md

 1. Feed both RNA-seq mapping file (tr) and protein sequences from other species to Braker3 to train the model for your species https://github.com/Gaius-Augustus/BRAKER
 2. The final gtf file should be **braker.gtf**.

+### TE annotation
+The TE annotation is performed by the EDTA pipeline https://github.com/oushujun/EDTA.

 ## Integrate the gene predictions
 You can now use my scripts to integrate gene predictions from PASA-assembler, GeMoMa and Braker3.
 1. Use **1_PASA_parser.pl** to remove redundant transcripts in **PASA.transcript.fasta.transdecoder.genome.gff3**.